minimuutti/minimuutti.github.io/en/info/index.md

 * 16.8.2015 Updated activation post; DVD case
 * 14.8.2015 New activation post; Cones
 * 14.8.2015 New activation post; Cups in a basin
-* 12.8.2015 New activation post; Ball pool
-* 12.8.2015 New activation post; Floating cups
-* 11.8.2015 New activation post; Towel lasagna
-* 11.8.2015 New activation post; Cup doughnut